 You should tell us without delay about any faults which we have a duty to repair, such as leaking gutters or roofs, faulty communal lighting or door entry system.
 You can contact us on 01329 236100 or at firstname.lastname@example.org

-As a leaseholder, you have a right to carry out improvements and make alterations to your home but in a number of cases you will need permission from us.
+As a leaseholder, you have a right to carry out improvements and make alterations to your home but in a number of cases you will need permission under the terms of your lease.
 You may need to get planning permission or building regulation approval for alterations to your home.
 Examples of such alterations are:

 These are examples of home improvements which do not need our approval: